urql-graphql/urql/docs/advanced/server-side-rendering.md

 if there are child components relying on data you'll have to make sure these are fetched as well.

-The `getServerSideProps` and `getStaticProps` functions only run on the **server-side** — any code used in them is automatically stripped away form the client-side bundle using the [next-code-elimination tool](https://next-code-elimination.vercel.app/).
+The `getServerSideProps` and `getStaticProps` functions only run on the **server-side** — any code used in them is automatically stripped away from the client-side bundle using the [next-code-elimination tool](https://next-code-elimination.vercel.app/).
 This allows **executing our schema directly** using `@urql/exchange-execute` if we have access to our GraphQL server: